• Skip to primary navigation

 Yes!
 You can use vegan sausage instead of Italian sausage.
 Another option is to replace it with legumes like lentils, chickpeas or beans.

-Swiss chard is a great option if you’re looking for a healthy and delicious way to add some greens to your meal.
+Rainbow or Swiss chard is a great option if you’re looking for a healthy and delicious way to add greens to your meal.
 This leafy green is packed with nutrients, and there are endless ways to prepare it.
-Here are a few of our favorite Swiss chard recipes to get you started.
+Here are a few of our favorite chard recipes to get you started.

 Swiss Chard with Potatoes: Looking for a healthy, hearty traditional Italian side dish recipe?
 This Swiss chard recipe with potatoes is perfect for you!
 This dish is pure comfort food with earthy flavors and plenty of wholesome ingredients!